artyom-beilis/artyom-beilis.github.io/README.md

 - Left side, from top to bottom:

-    - Align button and status - pressing on it starts alignment process - you need to select a star you aligning on to.
+    - Align button and status - pressing on it starts alignment process - you need to select a star or planet you aligning on to.
     - Field of view - modify with `+`, `-` to adjust
     - If watch list is selected `<`,`>` controls for browsing watch list object.
 Selected object name is shown below

 - Right side, from top to bottom

     - `⚙` - settings button
-    - `✋` - switch to manual mode,  `⎋` switch to compass mode, <del>`⎋`</del> - no compass available use manual mode only
+    - `✋` - switch to manual mode, "_compass_" switch to compass mode, "_compass crossed_" - no compass available use manual mode only

 - Settings Menu: